semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 @## Nothing found

-The state when for some reason we do not have data at the user request or cannot show it.
+We use this state, when for some reason we do not have data at the user request or cannot show it.
 If the widget has a heading, it should be displayed in this state.
 In this case we show the following instead of the data:

 - an image corresponding to the type of the data in the widget;
 - a text message specifying that we have no data or specifying the user’s actions in order to obtain it;